ljleb/comfy-mecha/README.md

 Recipe workflows can get much, much more complex than this.
 If you are familiar with writing python code, you might be interested in using the sd-mecha library directly for experiments instead of ComfyUI: https://github.com/ljleb/sd-mecha

-## Nodes listing

-### Merge nodes

-Nodes used for merging.
-They all have `Recipe` in their name except for `Mecha Merger`.

-- nodes ending in `...
-Mecha Recipe` return a merge recipe
-- `Mecha Merger` takes a `MECHA_RECIPE` as input, and returns a unet and a text encoder
-- `Mecha Model Recipe` loads a model as a recipe to be used as input to other recipe nodes. model architecture detection is not yet supported, so please make sure the right `arch` parameter is selected!
-- `Mecha Recipe List` takes an arbitrary number of recipes and returns a `MECHA_RECIPE_LIST`.
-It is intended to be used as input to recipe nodes that accept an arbitrary number of recipes as input, i.e. the `bounds` input of `Clip Mecha Recipe`
-- `Mecha Custom Code Recipe` is a very experimental node for custom code and might be removed eventually.
-It is hard to create recipes and debug with it.
-I'd advise against using it and instead registering a custom merge method using the sd-mecha library directly

-### Hyper nodes

-Nodes used to specify hyper(parameters) to merge methods.
-For example, `Weighted Sum Mecha Recipe` has a hyper input `alpha` with a default value of `0.5`.

-- `Blocks Mecha Hyper` can specify a different hyper for each block of the models to be merged (AKA "merge block weighted" or "MBW")
-- `Float Mecha Hyper` specifies the same float for all blocks of the models to be merged

 ## Install

 ### Install with ComfyUI-Manager